 #2 Spread the Cost with Dental Financing

 One way of funding dental care is with a loan.
 This is something you may want to consider if there’s a one-off, or expensive, procedure you wouldn’t ordinarily be able to afford.
-Dental loans are available for all kinds of dental care, from a root canal to a cosmetic dentistry treatment, including dental implants and All-on-4’s.
+Dental loans are available for all kinds of dental care, from a root canal to a cosmetic dentistry treatment, including dental implants and full restorations.
 It’s worth doing your research thoroughly and getting a few quotes, as the interest rates vary considerably between lenders.
-Just because you are offered a high rate with one company doesn’t mean you will with another; it could be the difference between you getting an affordable All-on-4 procedure or making do with your old dentures.
+Just because you are offered a high rate with one company doesn’t mean you will with another; it could be the difference between you getting an affordable full-arch restoration or making do with your old dentures.

 #3 Use a Dental Payment Plan to Make Regular Direct Debit Payments Toward Dental Treatment